RESEARCH: SUPPLY CHAIN MAPS (WITH UQ)

 While supply chain transparency is increasingly important to the food and fashion industries, it is less so in the construction industry.
 The task required students to form relationships with local suppliers, learn to ask difficult questions and attempt to convey the importance of sustainable supply chains.

-For their final piece of assessment each student focused on one materials issue of their choosing.
+For their final piece of assessment each student focused on one material issue of their choosing.
 The students created detailed research reports and then summarised their findings into the material handouts included below.

-The handouts are intended to break down complex issues so they can be more easily understood by construction professionals and the public alike.
-To facilitate their topics students mostly chose to look at solutions relevant to South East Queensland, however the findings can certainly be applied more broadly.
+The handouts are intended to break down complex issues so they can be easily understood by construction professionals and the public alike.
+To facilitate their topics, students mostly chose to look at solutions relevant to South East Queensland, however the findings can certainly be applied more broadly.